Linkthethink/playwright-cart-testing-demo/README.md

 cart discount screenshot captured

 ## Note
 The actual test plan of site update could be more complex, involving multiple product categories, promotional tiers, membership giftings and test case dependency.
+It requires further developing of the test module and maintenance of code.<br/>
 For demo purpose, this test only contains 1 virtual set.<br/>
 Item url: https://www.clinique.com.hk/product/1685/122890/skin-care/gifts-sets/moisture-surgetm-100h-auto-replenishing-hydrator-jumbo-set